2019 Kentucky gubernatorial election

 The 2019 Kentucky gubernatorial election took place on November 5, 2019, to elect the governor and lieutenant governor of Kentucky.
-The Democratic nominee, Kentucky Attorney General Andy Beshear, defeated Republican incumbent Matt Bevin by just over 5,000 votes, or 0.37%, making this the closest gubernatorial election in Kentucky since 1899 by total votes, and the closest ever by percentage.
-It was also the closest race of the 2019 gubernatorial election cycle.
+The Democratic nominee, Andy Beshear, defeated Republican incumbent governor Matt Bevin.
+It was the closest gubernatorial election by votes since 1899, and was the closest race of the 2019 gubernatorial election cycle.
+This was the only statewide victory in 2019 for Democrats in Kentucky.

 Beshear won by 0.37 percentage points, receiving 49.20% of the vote to Bevin's 48.83%.
 Bevin won 97 counties, while Beshear won 23 counties.
 Beshear also carried only two of the state's six congressional districts, but those districts were the state's two most urbanized, the Louisville-based 3rd and the Lexington-based 6th.

-Beshear won with overwhelming support in Louisville and Lexington, Kentucky's two main population hubs, and their suburbs, as well as major vote swings in the Republican-leaning Cincinnati suburbs and lackluster performance by Bevin in counties that had swung heavily towards Republicans, particularly the coal country of Eastern Kentucky, where Beshear won multiple counties that overwhelmingly voted Republican in 2016, but were traditionally Democratic.
+Beshear won with overwhelming support in the major population hubs of Louisville and Lexington and their suburbs, as well as major vote swings in the Republican-leaning Cincinnati suburbs.
+Beshear was also aided by Bevin's lackluster performance in counties that had previously been swinging heavily towards Republicans, particularly the coal country of Eastern Kentucky, where Beshear won multiple counties that overwhelmingly voted Republican in 2016.
 Voter turnout was high across the state compared to past Kentucky elections, with a statewide turnout of about 42%.
 Fayette County (Lexington) saw a 20% increase in voter turnout, and Beshear received over twice as many votes in the county than the 2015 Democratic nominee for governor, Jack Conway.
 Unusually high turnout was seen as a major factor in Beshear's win.

 Beshear's win coincided with Democratic momentum nationwide in elections in 2017, 2018, and 2019, following the election of Donald Trump in 2016.
-However, Republicans won all other statewide offices in Kentucky, including the attorney general and secretary of state offices which Democrats held going into the election.
+However, Republicans won all other statewide races in Kentucky in 2019, including the attorney general and secretary of state offices which Democrats had held going into the election.

 Bevin conceded on November 14, after a recanvass took place that day that did not change the vote count.
 Libertarian John Hicks also qualified for the ballot and received 2% of the vote.
 Statewide turnout was just over 42%, much higher than for the 2015 gubernatorial election.